bombasticSlacks/Aspirant/Game/Performer.md

 #### Understudy
 During the evening activity socialize, you can select a training that another member of your party has, which you count as having until your next downtime.

+#### What I Meant Was
+Once per meditation during narrative time, after speaking to someone and hearing how they react, you may say “what I meant to say was…” and the original reaction will be forgotten with the conversation continuing as if it didn’t happen.

 ---
 ### Master